Sandalorian/alfresco-docker-examples/README.md

 **Do note that the nginx proxy is not modified to use the cluster and access via port 8080 will default to node 1 for Repository and Share access.**

+### Changing Versions

+You can change the versions of Alfresco-Content-Repository, Alfresco-Share and Alfresco-Search-Services using the .env file in the root of this Github repo.

 # How this works